Looting deals major blow to private sector says DAIC

 “The private sector has been affected by the human hurricane which is the amount of looting, the looting that took place,” she said on state-owned DBS Radio.

-She pointed out that the level of looting has disappointed the private sector.
+Fabien pointed out that the level of looting has disappointed the private sector.

-“The private sector is quite disappointed with what happened,” she noted.
+“The private sector is quite disappointed with what happened,” she stated.
 “This creates a ripple effect for our economy, even greater than what we could see with our own eyes, things as lack of essential services, destruction of the food chain, lack of funds for circulation in Dominica.”

 She noted that it is important that the private sector sees how it should move forward as soon as possible and improve the business condition in Dominica.